dotnet/arcade/Documentation/OneLocBuild.md

 ### If You're Releasing from a Branch Other Than `main` (Including Servicing Branches)
 If you're releasing from any other branch (including servicing branches), you must do the following:

-1. Add the OneLocBuild task to the pipeline YAML of the release branch
+1. Add the OneLocBuild job template to the pipeline YAML of the release branch
 2. Open a [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team at least two weeks before the release and request that they re-target your repository to the release branch.
 4. Merge the OneLocBuild PRs to your release branch.
-5. After the release, tell Cristiano to re-target your repository to the `main` branch again.
+5. After the release, open another repo modification ticket to re-target your repository to the `main` branch again.

 ## Filing Issues for Translation Issues